Glank/Galois/README.md

     A = Matrix(rows,cols)

 Creates a simple, empty matrix.
-Getting and setting values is rather obvious:
+Getting and setting values is easy:

     A.set(row,col,value)
     print A.get(row,col)